Cardisoma guanhumi: Diet

-Cardisoma guanhumi is omnivorous, collecting and eating leaves and fruits close to its burrow whilst also eating insects and carrion.
+C. guanhumi is omnivorous, collecting and eating leaves and fruits close to its burrow whilst also eating insects and carrion.
 Like many crabs, this species is cannibalistic.
 They move in the shade during the day and will eschew moving in prolonged direct sunlight to feed at night instead.
-According to a fisherman who's been catching them for 50 years, once captured, the smaller ones take two weeks to filter (clean) before they are consumable and the larger ones take a month.

 Senses

-Cardisoma guanhumi finds its food using light and sound detectors.
+C. guanhumi finds its food using light and sound detectors.
 Experiments show that crabs can be drawn out of their burrows to investigate the sound of falling fruit, once out they initiate a search for food.
 Predatory behavior is released in these crabs by detection of small moving objects.
 Crabs in the genus Cardisoma are able to detect small vibrations on the ground within the range of 10–1500 Hz and 70 dB.
 Visual acuity increases with body size due to an increase in both the number and diameter of ommatidia.

 Life cycle

 The reproductive cycle is closely linked to seasonal weather patterns and lunar phase.
 Heavy rains in the spring initiate migrations.
 When this occurs, C. guanhumi begins to gain weight, as more food is consumed and gathered for the first few weeks of the migratory period.
 Males mate with mature females during this time.
 Fertilization is internal, and throughout July and August most females carry the eggs externally.
-After approximately 2 weeks the eggs will hatch and must be released into saltwater for the larvae to survive.
+After approximately two weeks the eggs will hatch and must be released into saltwater for the larvae to survive.
 Several spawns per year may occur with spawning season varying with location within the range.
 In Florida, spawning season lasts from June to December and reaches its peak in October and November.
 In the Bahamas the season extends from July to September, while in Venezuela spawning lasts from July to November.
-Eggs hatch into free swimming larvae with 5 zoeal stages and 1 postlarval or megalopa stage.
+Eggs hatch into free swimming larvae with five zoeal stages and one postlarval or megalopa stage.
 Typical development time from hatching to the first crabs stage is 42 days under laboratory conditions; however, this time may be much shorter in wild specimens.

 C. guanhumi is a slow-growing species compared to most other crabs.
 It requires more than 60 molts – roughly three times more than other species of crab – to reach its full size.
-The crab will generally seal the exit to its burrow using mud, 6–10 days before it molts, in order to protect itself from predators.
-(After molting, crabs are more vulnerable to attack as their shell has not yet hardened.)
+The crab will generally seal the exit to its burrow using mud, 6–10 days before it molts, to protect itself from predators.
+After molting, crabs are more vulnerable as their shell has not yet hardened.